1. Teacher and Student Surveys

 2. Classroom Analysis

 The CEP then analyzes this data to present the teacher with the top ten strengths and needs within the class.
 The CEP also provides the teacher with classroom-level information about both student engagement and social-emotional skills to gain insight into primary focus areas and drive decisions.
-After reviewing the information, the classroom teacher will an area of focus from the list of primary classroom needs.
+After reviewing the information, the classroom teacher will choose an area of focus from the list of primary classroom needs.

 3. Strategy Selection